wso2-extensions/esb-inbound-salesforce/README.md

 The Event will be triggered in the ESB in real time.

 ```
-To subscribe to multiple platform events or push topics add the separate inbound endpoit with corresponding sequences for push topics and platform events.
-Make sure to create resource in the config registry DB to for each object to store event id when replay option need to use.
+To subscribe to multiple platform events or push topics, add the separate inbound endpoint to the corresponding sequences for push topics and platform events.
+Make sure to create a resource in the config registry DB for each object to store the event ID when you need to use the replay option.
 ```

 ## Run tests